numba/numba/docs/source/extending/overloading-guide.rst

 * If you need to create ancillary functions, for example to re-use a small utility function or to split your implementation across functions for the sake of readability, you can make use of the ``register_jitable`` decorator.
-  This will make those functions available from within your jitted functions.
+  This will make those functions available from within your ``jit`` decorated functions.

 * You can look at the Numba source code for inspiration, much of the overloaded NumPy functions and methods are in ``numba/targets/arrayobj.py``.
 Good